nojhan/colout/README.md

     sudo python setup.py install

-and then soft link `/usr/local/bin/colout` to your colout.py under your installaion directory, which usually like
+and then soft link `/usr/local/bin/colout` to your colout.py under your installation directory, which is usually something like

     /usr/local/lib/python2.7/dist-packages/colout-0.1-py2.7.egg/colout/colout.py

 ## OTHER INSTALLATION METHOD

-Pypi(the Python Package Index)
+Pypi (the Python Package Index)

     sudo pip install colout